Avyakta000/rag-client/README.md

 # RAG Application Frontend

 This is the frontend of a Retrieval-Augmented Generation (RAG) application built using React.
-The application interacts with a backend developed using FastAPI and integrates various technologies like Hugging Face, vectore using Chroma DB ,embeddings , Pymupdf and Langchain.
+The application interacts with a backend developed using FastAPI and integrates various technologies like Hugging Face, vectorstore using Chroma DB ,embeddings , Pymupdf and Langchain.

 ## Features